 Never stop learning, never stop growing

 “Life is like riding a bicycle.
 In order to keep your balance, you must keep moving.” ~Albert Einstein

 There are countless ways to make money on your blog and social media channels.
-We try to highlight the main revenue streams, but at the end it is all up to you, what you feel comfortable with and what works on your own website.
+We try to highlight the most popular blogger revenue streams, but at the end it is all up to you, what you feel comfortable with and what works on your own website.

-Although we believe these are the best options but all of them require a lot of work and even more patience.
+Although we believe these are the best options, they require a lot of work and even more patience.
 Keep on testing new ideas, give new revenue streams a chance as you never know which is best for you and your audience.